estruyf/blog-content/content/posts/2019-09-11-handling-new-page-creation-event-in-your-sp-fx-application-customizer.md

 Once this code has been added in your application customizer, you will see the following behaviour:

-{{< caption "/2019/09/new-page-event-with-check.gif" "Capturing navigation events when creation a new page" >}}
+{{< caption-new "/uploads/2019/09/new-page-event-with-check.gif" "Capturing navigation events when creation a new page" >}}

 The full code with the previous checks in place looks like this: